This article is a practical guide for traveling in the province of Hebei. Here are the subjects we’ll consider in this guide:

 These two sections of the wall, characterized by the almost total absence of tourists during the majority of the year is also located near Qinhuangdao, and each can guarantee a pleasant experience: Jiao Shan (角山) is the first true mountain that the wall climbs, and at the end of its steep and tiring ascent you’re compensated with a breathtaking panorama spread out on the surrounding plains.

 More special is the Jiumenkou section (九门口, literally “the nine gates”); in an arid and barren region of low mountains, a river (truthfully almost dry) crosses a dusty valley: on this the wall passes through undisturbed, crossing only thanks to a solid bridge with nine arches – from which it gets its name – to then once again scramble up the mountain.
-The highest part on the hill is (in theory) off limits (nobody is there to check!), has never been rebuilt and is little more than a path of crumbling bricks raised above the ground without parapets or pavement.
+The highest part on the hill is (in theory) off-limits (nobody is there to check!), has never been rebuilt, and is little more than a path of crumbling bricks raised above the ground without parapets or pavement.

 Under the Wall lie military tunnels from the Ming period, a shaft about a kilometer long that soldiers used in different ways during battles also merits a visit (strongly not recommended for claustrophobics).

 To get to Jiao Shan, you must first go to Shanhaiguan (only 3 kilometers away), and then take bus number 25 or 33, or a cheap taxi.
-The entrance fee at the time of our visit was 30 Yuan; the prices can fall in the winter but a visit that time of year is not recommended considering the topography of the site.
+The entrance fee at the time of our visit was 30 Yuan; the prices can fall in the winter but a visit at that time of year is not recommended considering the topography of the site.

 To get to Jiumenkou, instead, you’ll need to take a taxi, unless you’re part of an organized tour.
 The trip there and back will cost about 100 Yuan.
 Entrance to the park including the Ming Tunnels costs 90 Yuan.